sd1998/Research-Paper/README.md

 # Research-Paper-
-Edited Research Paper made as a part of CSD-205
+Research Paper edited as a part of CSD-205